NsimbaGlory-FS/Project_portfolio_3-main/README.md

 Npm run dev : for web

-cd nuxt
-yarn dev
-To Run Express (backend)

-yarn watch
+# Setup

 # Links

 The links to the project are as follows:

-http://localhost:5173/ - Link to the frontend (Nuxt.js) application.
-This is the primary user interface of the Spotify application http://localhost:5173/ - Link to the backend (Express) API. http://localhost:5173/- Link to the Spotify API middleware. http://localhost:3000/spotify/v1/status - Endpoint to check the status of our application's JWT.
-Returns true if a valid JWT exists.
-False otherwise. http://localhost:5173//spotify/v1/login - Endpoint request a new JWT from Spotify using the authentication workflow http://localhost:3000/spotify/v1/search - Endpoint for a general/global search to Spotify.
-Returns JSON of all results.
+http://localhost:5173/ - Link to the frontend application.
+This is the primary user interface of the Spotify application

+http://localhost:3000/- Endpoint to check the status of our application's spotify.